cbornet/pulsar-grpc/README.md

 The gRPC protocol handler for Pulsar provides a gRPC interface as an alternative to the Pulsar binary protocol.

-The goal of this handler is to provide an API easier to integrate than the binary TCP protocol when there is no existing Pulsar driver for a given language but there exists a gRPC implementation.
+The goal of this handler is to provide an API easier to integrate than the binary TCP protocol when there is no existing Pulsar driver for a given language or when a wanted feature is not yet implemented in a Pulsar driver but there exists a gRPC implementation.

 ## Enable the gRPC protocol handler on your existing Apache Pulsar clusters